akshaykmr/oorja/docs/other-notes.md

 This place is really just a collection of random thoughts, ideas and improvements from which I select something to work upon.
-This only works for single person though, a better approach would be to use issues or a project tracker.
+This only works for single person though, I should move them to issues or use a project tracker.

 #### UX
 - The landing page is terrible.
 Does not show how to use the app or what to expect from it.
 Need to put some pictures, graphics, or maybe gifs in there.